gwk/same-same/readme.md

 To put `same-same` in debug mode (just classify each line, then print its kind and repr), set `SAME_SAME_DBG`.

+# Algorithms

+Same-same does two things that are interesting algorithmically: movement detection, and per-token highlighting.

+## Movement detection

+The movement detector runs first, as follows:
+* Find all unique removed lines and unique added lines, ignoring whitespace (this allows for detection even with changed indentation).
+* For each unique line that was both added and removed:
+  * Greedily expand the moved block backwards and forwards, again ignoring whitespace but also allowing non-unique lines to match.

+## Per-token highlighting

+Per-token highlighting is performed per "chunk", where a chunk is a block of consecutive removed and/or added lines.
+This is in contrast to git's notion of a "hunk", which also includes context lines.
+For each chunk:
+* Assemble a list of tokens for each side, including newline tokens.
+* Diff the lists on a token-by-token basis.
+  * Currently we use Python's builtin `difflib.SequnceMatcher` algorithm, and treat non-newline whitespace tokens as junk (a feature of `SequenceMatcher`).
+  * Anecdotally, I think that the "Patience" algorithm produces better diffs than `difflib` does, and Git's "histogram" algorithm is purported to be better still.
+I would love to find the time to write (or collaborate on!) a public domain implementation.
+* Iterate over the resulting diff sequence and output the sequence of tokens with highlight colors inserted.
+* Replace the text for each line with highlighted sequences.

 # Notes

 I learned some interesting things that may be helpful for others creating git highlighters, other git tools, and tools with color console output.

+## Git can do line movement detection

+`git diff` has a new `--color-moved[=<mode>]` option to detect line movement, and offers several modes.
+Same-same ignores all colors in the diff and does its own movement detection.
+This is partly out of simplicity, but also to allow for experimentation and improvements to the movement detection algorithm.

 ## Limitation of Git's interactive mode